 Safe storage of fuel, including use of above-ground tanks and containment facilities, is critical to the protection of the environment.
 State or local laws and regulations related to storage of fuel may vary.

-- Locate fueling facilities on roofed areas with a concrete (not asphalt) pavement.
-Areas should be equipped with spill-containment and recovery facilities. - Use of above ground fuel tanks is preferred.
+- Equip fueling stations with spill-containment and recovery facilities. - Use above ground fuel tanks, if possible.

 Pollution Prevention